-Here’s how non-scale victory indicators are just as good or better at measuring weight-loss success and progress than the body weight scale.
+Here are 5 ways to claim non-scale victories that are just as good or better at measuring weight-loss success and progress than the body weight scale.

 When we think about our fitness journey we tend not to give as much credence to non-scale victory indicators and solely focus on scale victories and whether the number on the scale went up or down.

 If you’ve been following me on Instagram you know that we encourage it all, both non-scale and scale victories.
 We believe all of these indicators, when combined fully round out helping you determine your progress along your fitness journey.

 So without further ado, let me share the top 5 non-scale victory indicators you should NOT ignore because they are just as important as the number moving up or down on the scale.

 You Feel Stronger

 If you are lifting challenging weights consistently this is a MAJOR indicator your are making progress on your fitness journey.
 If you are able to lift heavier thing with less effort (small children, grocery bags, etc.) then you are making progress.